yuburoll/ilwol/README.md

 The name ilwol is January in Korean.

+This keyboard has additional Y/H/B keys which positioned between keyboards, and auxilary row at left outside. you may put the keycaps from numpad.

-this keyboard have hotswap-only PCB.
+This keyboard has hotswap-only PCB.

 ilwol can change layout to followings: